- Who We Are

 The first Speakers Bureau class was held in spring 2016.
 A second class graduated in spring 2017.
 So far, Speakers Bureau graduates have aided in research with local colleges, participated in various community boards and committees, helped execute community food security programs, visited elected officials in both Albany and Washington DC, and educated many public and private groups about their experiences with food insecurity and poverty.

-• Poverty, trauma and healing
+• Poverty, wellness and trauma healing

 • The impact of food on health, learning and healing